Algomancer/ordinal_embeddings/README.md

 normalize; decode with Garner CRT

 That’s it.
-Vector is dope for outputs slot neatly into von mises‑style density/mixture density estimation and spherical invertible flows if you need a continous ordinal target.
+Vector is dope for outputs - slots neatly into von mises‑style density/mixture density estimation and spherical invertible flows if you need a continous ordinal target.